techniq/layerchart/docs/src/content/guides/bundle-size.md

 1. **Lazy-loaded opt-in features** — Heavy features are dynamically imported only when activated
 2. **Sub-path exports for heavy dependencies** — Components that pull in big external deps live behind opt-in sub-paths
-3. **Per-layer primitive variants** — Layer-agnostic primitives have SVG/Canvas/HTML-specific variants for users who commit to one layer
+3. **Per-layer variants** — Almost every component has SVG/Canvas/HTML-specific variants for users who commit to one layer (primitives, compound marks, geo, graph, and the high-level chart wrappers like `<LineChart>`)

 The first two cost you nothing — they're transparent.
 The third is opt-in: you swap an import to get a smaller bundle in exchange for losing layer flexibility on that import.